 Starting Point: Bowen Road off Magazine Gap Road

 Finishing Point: There are a few options – either back where you started if you make the roundtrip, near Stubbs road if you go one-way, or you can head down the hill near the playground/parking lot to Kennedy Road.

-Lamma is a fantastic location to take a break away from the constant hustle of the city!
+Lamma Island is a fantastic location to take the kids hiking and get a break away from the constant hustle of the city!
 Meandering through the island’s green interior, the paved trail runs between two buzzing villages.
-Starting in Yung Shue Wan, you’ll find a handful of little al fresco bars.
+Starting in Yung Shue Wan, you’ll find a handful of little alfresco bars.
 We also love the choice of seafood restaurants in Sok Kwu Wan, which are perfect for an easy, no-fuss dinner at the end of the hike.

 Starting Point: Yung Shue Wan

 Peng Chau Family Walk – Historic walk through abandoned facilities and ancient temples